 Sun and Lunar Worship: Adonai, Baal and Moloch in the Mysteries

 The source of “The Secret Doctrine” on the Ancient Worships of Syria explains the ancient Sun-Gods.
 These Gods and Names in the ancient world are intimately tied to the history of ancient peoples, cities, and the meanings those people ascribed in their world.
 S.F.
 Dunlap was a reference source in H.P.
 Blavatsky’s major work, who demonstrated most of the famous God-names have a linguistic connection.
-Furthermore, it explains the narrative, that the Abrahamic religions and beliefs are unconnected from the Old Religions is untrue.
+Furthermore, it explains that the understanding that the Abrahamic religions and beliefs are unconnected from the Old Religions is not true.

 Such narratives resulted in a dichotomous worldview, and a ranked hierarchy of the evolution of religious thought from ignorant and primitive Paganism to Monotheism.
-However, theosophists demonstrate, the real nature of religio-philosophical thought can be found throughout ancient India, Persia, among the pre-Homeric Hellenes and more.
+However, the basis of the high religio-philosophical thought we have become accustomed to in our research can be found throughout ancient India, Persia, among the pre-Homeric Hellenes and more.
 It is not enough, that the dominant religions carry certain ideas from systems before it.

 “The proofs brought forward in corroboration of the old teachings are scattered widely throughout the old scriptures of ancient civilizations.
 The Puranas, the Zendavesta, and the old classics are full of them; but no one has ever gone to the trouble of collecting and collating together those facts.”
 (The Secret Doctrine, Vol. 1., pg.
 307.)